 10. Shameless plug alert: Soundfly’s Flypaper

 You knew this was coming.
 But you know what, we’re proud of our humble blog, Flypaper.
 Here you can read about almost every single aspect of music-making, as well as deep dives into music history, production tutorials, interviews, photo essays, tour diaries, etc., and from literally the best music writers on the planet!
-And if you really want to keep up to date, make sure to sign up for our weekly newsletter, the Soundfly Weekly, and learn something new every Tuesday without leaving your inbox.
+And if you really want to make improvements in your songwriting, production, mixing, composing, arranging, and beat making skills, head over to Soundfly to subscribe for full access to all of our premium courses.